Gail Harold Biography: Parents, Movies, Age, Net Worth, Instagram, Height, Siblings

 However, none of these relationships lasted long or led to marriage.

 Harold is currently single and has no children.
-He said he is not gay, and despite playing a gay character in “Queer As Folk,” he does not like to label his sexual orientation.
+He said he is not gay, despite playing a gay character in “Queer As Folk,” and he does not like to label his sexual orientation.

 He has also expressed his support for the LGBTQ+ community and participated in several events and movements for their rights and visibility.